jvanbuel/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-sql-headers.md

 </File>

-The `set_sql_header` macro a convenience method for setting the `sql_header` model config.
+The `set_sql_header` macro is a convenience method for setting the `sql_header` model config.
 This config can also be supplied manually:

 <File name='models/my_model.sql'>